ppmim/PAPI4K/papi/docs/modules.rst

 ``dxtalk``
 **********

-PANIC HAWAII-2RG_ sensors with multiple parallel readout sections show crosstalk in form of compact positive and negative ghost images whose amplitude varies between readout sections.
+PANIC HAWAII-xRG_ sensors with multiple parallel readout sections show crosstalk in form of compact positive and negative ghost images whose amplitude varies between readout sections.
 PAPI has a optional de-crosstalk module that assumes that the amplitude is the same, therefore the correction will only partially remove the